anntzer/pypi2pkgbuild/README.rst

 package is set to ``$official_pkgrel.99``, so that the package appears more recent than the current official version but older than any future official version.
-All these packages ``conflict`` with all versions of the official package (except the newly created package), so updating should work fine when the official package is actually updated.
+All these packages ``conflict`` with all versions of the official package (except the newly created package), so upgrading should work fine when the official package is actually updated.

-However, dependencies are still expressed using the master package (to avoid breakage on update into an official package), so internal dependencies will appear be circular.
+However, dependencies are still expressed using the master package (to avoid breakage on upgrade into an official package), so internal dependencies will appear be circular.

 All the packages are placed in a subfolder named ``meta:$pkgname``, so one can